vp817/RakNetProtocolDoc/README.md

 This is a raknet protocol documentation.
 It has everything needed to create a server/client(the default raknet not other types).

-Not everything might be correct so you can pull request a fix to them if they really are wrong or you can create an issue.
+If anything was incorrect or misspelled, you can pull request a fix to them if they really are wrong.

 ## DataTypes